 This approach would deliver 3.3ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, only Blaby and Hinckley and Bosworth would need to provide additional land.
+Considering availability and planned provision of employment land, Blaby, Harborough (additional 0.9ha required to meet the allocation of 3.3ha), Hinckley and Bosworth, Melton and Oadby and Wigston (additional 0.7ha required to meet the allocation of 3.3ha) would need to provide additional land.
 The remaining areas would meet the employment land requirements through a current surplus of provision.

-Each of Blaby and Hinckley and Bosworth could meet the 3.3ha of employment land through a variety of approaches.
+Each of those areas receiving additional growth could meet the 3.3ha of employment land through a variety of approaches.
 It is possible that this could be through a single site or several smaller sites.
-The location of development would determine which communities are more likely to benefit from access to jobs, but this could include some deprived communities in both authorities and Leicester itself.
-At this scale of growth, the magnitude of effects is likely to be fairly small, and therefore overall, potential minor positive effects are predicted.
+The location of development would determine which communities are more likely to benefit from access to jobs, but this could include some deprived communities in the authorities and, where land is allocated in accessible locations to Leicester, some areas of the city could also benefit.
+At this scale of growth, the magnitude of effects is likely to be fairly small and localised around the vicinity of areas receiving growth, and therefore overall, minor positive effects are predicted.

 This approach would deliver 6.6ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, Blaby, Oadby, Melton and Hinckley and Bosworth would need to provide additional land (to varying degrees).
+Considering availability and planned provision of employment land, Blaby, Harborough (additional 4.2ha), Hinckley and Bosworth, Oadby and Wigston (additional 4ha), Melton and North West Leicestershire (additional 1.9ha) would need to provide additional land.
 As such, the benefits would likely be spread over several authorities in terms of access to jobs (and the beneficial health outcomes).
-The overall scale of growth is higher, and therefore employment opportunities should be enhanced, but this would not necessarily be in the NLA, where employment needs are unmet or associated with strategic mixed use sites.
+The overall scale of growth is higher, and therefore employment opportunities should be enhanced and benefits potentially felt across a marginally wider area than those seen under Option A1, but this would not necessarily be nearby to where employment needs are unmet or associated with strategic mixed-use sites.
+Effects would still be expected to be broadly localised around areas which see additional employment land provision.
 As such, only minor positive effects are predicted overall.

-The scale of growth involved for each authority would require very little additional land to be used for employment, with this being in Blaby and Hinckley and Bosworth.
-The effects are of a lesser scale compared to A1 and B1, and thus neutral effects are predicted in terms of health.
+The scale of growth involved for each authority would require very little additional land to be used for employment, with this being in Melton, Blaby and Hinckley and Bosworth.
+The effects are of a lesser scale compared to A1 and B1, and the small scale of growth is likely to lead to neutral effects in terms of health.